wmorgan/dcos-docs/1.7/usage/service-discovery/marathon-lb/advanced.md

     Take the file you created (`templates.tgz` if you use the script), and make it available from an HTTP server.
 If you’d like to use the sample one, use this URI: <https://downloads.mesosphere.com/marathon/marathon-lb/templates.tgz>

-3. Augment the marathon-lb config by saving the following JSON in a file called `options.json`:
+3. Augment the Marathon-lb config by saving the following JSON in a file called `options.json`:

         { "marathon-lb":{ "template-url":"https://downloads.mesosphere.com/marathon/marathon-lb/templates.tgz" } }

-4. Launch the new marathon-lb:
+4. Launch the new Marathon-lb:

         $ dcos package install --options=options.json marathon-lb

-    Your customized marathon-lb HAProxy instance will now be running with the new template.
+    Your customized Marathon-lb HAProxy instance will now be running with the new template.
 [A full list of the templates available can be found here][2].

 ### Per-app Templates